What is the hilya/ hilye?

 Hilye is the Osmanli (Ottoman) form of the Arabic word hilya (حلية), which according to the renowned calligrapher Mohammad Zakariya, has several meanings including physiognomy, natural disposition, likeness, depiction, characterization, and description.
 In the genre of literature and theology, hilye came to denote the physical, moral, behavioral, and spiritual qualities of Prophet Muhammad ﷺ often expressed in hadith narrations.

-While writers and poets developed the hilye as a literary genre, it was the fate and the blessings of the Prophetic description to eventually became a decorative art form.
+While writers and poets developed the hilye as a literary genre, it was the fate and the blessings of the Prophetic description to eventually become a decorative art form.
 Developed by Ottoman calligraphers and illuminators, the visual hilye became a vehicle for devotion and protection from trouble in this earthly abode and in the next life.

 What is the history of the hilye?